Information for Parents

 - The children will need to bring reading books and records into school every day so that we can listen to them read.
 These should be taken home and daily reading at home should be recorded in the reading records.
 Key words will also be sent home so that the children can practise them alongside their reading.

 - Water bottles must contain water* and be bought in each day.
 They can be left on the shelves in the cloak room.
 The children will be offered snack (fruit) for morning break but can bring an extra piece of fruit if they would like.
 It would be helpful to put softer fruits in a container if possible.

 The children will be split into two groups for phonics; reception and year one.
 The children will work through the letters and sounds programme and will learn using practical and interactive activities.

 Reading and key words

 In the early years/KS1 it is important that the children read as often as possible.
 In school the children will read at least twice a week individually and once in a guided reading session where the children complete follow up tasks.
 To support reading development it is also important that you hear your child read every day at home so that we can work together to support your child.
 This reading should be recorded in the children’s reading records.
-I have also sent home a list of key words and flash cards.
+I will also send home a list of key words and flash cards.
 These are the words that we expect the children to be able to read by sight by the end of the year.
 It would be helpful to choose a few of these to focus on each time you read with your child.

 Ideas for practising key words at home: